top of page

 Hydropower Relicensing

 Connecticut River Conservancy has been involved in the relicensing process for over a decade with the aim of getting the best possible outcome for our rivers, wildlife, and communities.
-Read on for all the details, and contact us for support in submitting your comments.
+Read on for all the details.

 Hydroelectric facilities use a public trust resource – your river – to produce power.